AttackOnJasper/University-notes/psych253/psych253.md

 ### Self-Fulfilling Prophecies
 - **a prediction made that is initially not true, but becomes true because the prediction is made**
 	- e.g. stock market: everyone thinks the market would crash -> sell all stocks -> crash
-- **Behavioral Confirmation** A type of self-fulfilling prophecy whereby people’s social expectations lead them to behave in ways that cause others to confirm their expectations.
 - Teacher Expectancy Effect / Rosenthal Effect / Pygmalion Effect (Rosenthal and Jacobson) teacher's expectation about how start a student is going to be actually determines how smart that student will become
 - Zanna and Pack (1975)
 	- Women evaluated themselves about whether they are traditional (through anagram test), then interact with attractive / not-attractive guys to find out what kind of women they like